Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ![403 page](static/docs/readme_images/403.JPG)

-``USER STORY - As a developer* I should create 500.html so that unauthorised user access geta 'Access Forbidden' page``
+``USER STORY - As a developer I need to create 500.html so that users gets an option to redirect in case of internal server errors.``

 Implementation: